Corruption Perceptions Index

-The Corruption Perceptions Index (CPI) is an index that scores and ranks countries by their perceived levels of public sector corruption, as assessed by experts and business executives.
+The Corruption Perceptions Index (CPI) is an index published annually by Transparency International, a German registered association, since 1995.
+It scores and ranks countries by their perceived levels of public sector corruption, as assessed by experts and business executives.
 The CPI generally defines corruption as an "abuse of entrusted power for private gain".
-The index has been published annually by the non-governmental organisation Transparency International since 1995.

 From 1995 to 2011, the index was scored on a scale of 10 to 0.
 Since 2012, the Corruption Perceptions Index has been ranked on a scale from 100 (very clean) to 0 (highly corrupt).

-Of the 180 countries ranked in the 2024 CPI, published in February 2025, the top scorers included; Denmark (90), Finland (88), Singapore (84), while those perceived as the most corrupt included South Sudan (8), Somalia (9) and Venezuela (10).
+Of the 182 countries ranked in the 2025 CPI, published in February 2026, the top scorers included Denmark (89), Finland (88), and Singapore (84), while those perceived as the most corrupt included South Sudan (9), Somalia (9), and Venezuela (10).

 Although widely used as a key indicator of corruption, the CPI does not capture all forms of corruption.
-Perceptions about corruption may differ from actual levels of corruption and index focuses solely on the public sector.
+Perceptions about corruption may differ from actual levels of corruption and the index focuses solely on the public sector.
 For a more comprehensive picture, the CPI should be used alongside other assessments.